 All companies in Liechtenstein, including subsidiaries of foreign companies must be registered with the Commercial Register.
 In order to do that, the following documents must be filed with the Trade Register in Liechtenstein:

-- a confirmation letter for the appointment of a Liechtenstein resident acting as representative of the company.
+- – a confirmation letter for the appointment of a Liechtenstein resident acting as representative of the company.

 The Liechtenstein subsidiary must also have a registered address in this country.

 From a taxation point of view, the subsidiary will be taxed as any other company in Liechtenstein and can benefit from all the advantages this country offers.
 For example, Liechtenstein has a corporate tax rate of only 12.5%.